YeabkalA/RobotMotionPlanning/README.md

 # Robot Motion Planning

-By Charlie Dadna and Yeabkal Wubshit <br>
+By Charlie Dana and Yeabkal Wubshit <br>
 Under the supervision of Dr. Robert Hochberg <br>

 May 2018